dodgymike/hackrf-wiki/Updating-Firmware.md

 ## Obtaining DFU-Util
 On fresh installs of your OS, you may need obtain a copy of DFU-Util.
-The connonical reference can be found [here on the dfu-util source forge build page](http://dfu-util.sourceforge.net/build.html).
+The canonical reference can be found [here on the dfu-util source forge build page](http://dfu-util.sourceforge.net/build.html).

 	cd ~
 	sudo apt-get build-dep dfu-util